mbakalarski/netclab-chart/README.md

 <br>
 Use it to quickly bring up containerized network labs for testing, automation, development, and education — all within your cluster.

-There is related repo:
-- [netclab-examples](https://github.com/mbakalarski/netclab-examples): Example topologies and automated network tests using `pytest` and [OTG](https://github.com/open-traffic-generator).

 ## Use Cases

 **netclab-chart** enables rapid deployment of containerized network topologies on Kubernetes.
 Key use cases include: